 Live Boulder Coral

 Live vs Dead Coral – Cauliflower Side by Side

 When you are trying to see if something is live vs dead coral, one way to tell is that dead coral often becomes covered in algae like in the picture below.

 Corals clean the oceans, provide habitat, and are food to countless other species.
 And we are seeing a global mass extinction on a scale that is terrifying for not only ocean health, but human fisheries.
 Without coral reefs, human jobs and food sources are rapidly declining.

-So the next time you are out snorkeling, and see some beautiful fish, like in the pictures below, make sure and look behind at the corals, and take note of its condition.
-The corals are 95% dead in these pictures.
-Without corals, you can expect the oceans entire ecosystem to be stressed and declining.
+So the next time you are out snorkeling, and see some beautiful fish, like in the pictures below, make sure and look behind at the coral, and take note of its condition.
+The corals are 95% dead in the two pictures below.
+Without corals, you can expect the ocean’s entire ecosystem to be stressed and declining.

 Helping prevent the continued destruction of coral reefs is pretty easy, on a personal level at least.